-from sklearn.datasets import load\irisimporting iris datasetiris = load\iris()calls the "load\iris()" function to load the iris datasetX = iris.dataX is a variable and assigned as feature vector.
-The feature vectors contain the input data for the machine learning modely= iris.targetY is a variable and assigned as target variable.
+from sklearn.datasets import load_iris importing iris dataset iris = load_iris() calls the "load_iris()" function to load the iris dataset y= iris.target Y is a variable and assigned as target variable.
 The target variable contains the output or the variable we want to predict with the model.